Raja Paarvai: Release

 Raja Paarvai was released on 10 April 1981, and Amavasya Chandrudu on 29 August 1981.
 Despite receiving critical acclaim, the film was a box office failure, and Haasan had to work seven to eight years to recover from the loss he incurred.
 The 100 days celebration of the film was held at Chettiar Bungalow in AVM studio.

 Reception

 Kalki, in its review of the Tamil version, called the story ordinary, but said the dialogues and Rao's direction polished the film and lauded Haasan's performance, adding that Prasad outshined everyone else.
 S. Shiva Kumar wrote in Mid-Day, "Some breath taking photography, slick editing and lilting music contribute in making Raja Parvai a clean and enjoyable movie".
 Reviewing the Telugu version, Gudipoodi Srihari of the magazine Sitara wrote that barring a few sequences, the film was fairly enjoyable yet inspirational.
+Naagai Dharuman of Anna appreciated the acting, music, cinematography and direction.
 Haasan won the Filmfare Award for Best Tamil Actor.